-Thank you to Safest Choice Eggs for sponsoring this post.
+Thank you Safest Choice Eggs for sponsoring this post.

-For me, rice pudding is love in a bowl.
-Comfort writ large.
-Perhaps because it was one among a small rotation of puddings that my mom made for dessert when we were kids.
+For me, a good, creamy maple rice pudding is love in a bowl.
+It’s comfort writ large, perhaps because it was among a small rotation of puddings that my mom made for dessert when we were kids.
 Warm bowls of tapioca, bread pudding, and vanilla custard were regulars at our table.
 Rice was always my favorite.

-Strangely, it’s never been part of the repertoire in my own home, comforting and wholesome as it is.
+Strangely, it was never a part of the repertoire in my own home, comforting and wholesome as it is.

-Either warm from the pot or cooled in the fridge, served straight up, or topped with fruit, Lemon Maple Rice Pudding is just the sort of sweet to share as you sit around the table after school and catch up on the day.
-Or perhaps, more likely, to pack into to-go containers and eat en route to whatever activity the afternoon brings.
+Either warm from the pot or cooled in the fridge, served straight up, or topped with fruit, Creamy Maple Rice Pudding is just the sort of sweet to share as you sit around the table after school and catch up on the day.
+Or pack it into to-go containers and eat en route to whatever activity the afternoon brings.

-But before you do any of that, while the pudding is done and still warm on the stove, go ahead and spoon it straight from pot to mouth when nobody’s looking.
+But before you do any of that, when the pudding is just cooked and still warm on the stove, go ahead and spoon it straight from pot to mouth when nobody’s looking.